-This year, Mother’s Day is on May 13 (USA).
-Make the most of the occasion with a luxurious gift she’s sure to cherish.
-Available in our uniquely elegant chestnut wood boxes from Corsica, France, each Mother’s Day gift features stunning artistic details.
+Mother’s Day is May 27 in France.
+Make the most of the occasion with a luxurious gift available in our uniquely elegant chestnut wooden boxes from Corsica.
 Filled with our most beloved chocolates, it’s a spectacular combination of gourmet chocolate, heartfelt sentiment, and incomparable French style.

 Pamper her with a gift from the heart of France.
 Our fifteen most requested recipes arrive nestled inside a genuine chestnut wood box topped with an embellished pink insert.
 Featuring rich single-origin cocoas and innovative ingredients from around the globe, it’s a tasteful way to celebrate the million little ways mothers make the world go round.